efournier92/Space-Jams/README.md

 `data.csv` contains a list of tracks, which is I used as my seed data.

 My code inputs that seed data, and outputs summary information about each album in the CSV.

-`models/album.rb` contains the following instance methods:
+`models/album.rb` contains a model with the following instance methods:

 * `id` - returns the ID of the album
 * `title` - returns the title of the album